ndcollica/RealFT/README.md

 Users can view collections by clicking on a collection.
 In the future they will be able to flick through collections as a carousel.

+Users can share collections using the Lens button.

 Users can add a new subRFT to the collection with photo, title, and description.

 Users can transfer collection to address from home and individual collection page.